tardate/LittleArduinoProjects/README.md

 ### 555 Timer Circuits

-* [a-stable oscillator](./555Timer/AstableOscillator) - classic free-running oscillator using an Arduino and processing to plot the output.
+* [Astable mode oscillator](./555Timer/AstableOscillator) - basic free-running oscillator using an Arduino and processing to plot the output.
+* [Monostable mode](./555Timer/Monostable) - basic monostable mode using an Arduino and processing to plot the output.

 ### Processing Scripts